kubernetes/community/contributors/design-proposals/api-machinery/dynamic-admission-control-configuration.md

     // if the timeout is reached.
 The default timeout for each initializer is
     // 5s.
     FailurePolicy *FailurePolicyType `json:"failurePolicy,omitempty"`

+    // Selects Namespaces using cluster scoped-labels.
+This
+    // matches all pods in all namespaces selected by this label selector.
+    // This field follows standard label selector semantics.
+    // If present but empty, this selector selects all namespaces.
+    // +optional
+    NamespaceSelector *metav1.LabelSelector `json:"namespaceSelector,omitempty"`
 }

 // Rule is a tuple of APIGroups, APIVersion, and Resources.It is recommended